ITASCA COUNTY FAIRGROUND PARK OPEN JUNE 1st

 Over the past 100 years the Fairgrounds Park has been host to many different types of events and activities, from music concerts and plays to church fellowship gatherings.
 The following is an abbreviated list of some of the events that are currently active at the Fairgrounds Park.

 The campground at the Fairgrounds Park is approximately seven acres in size and it can hold more than 200 camper units during event activities.
-All of the sites are located amongst towering red and white pine trees.
+All of the sites are located among towering red and white pine trees.
 Most of the sites are semi-primitive with few amenities.
 Approximately 80 sites can be connected to electric services.
 None of the sites have septic hookup at this time however there is a public RV dump station west of the campground area.

 The campground offers a wash house with full shower and laundry services available.
 The amenities include picnic tables and fire rings when requested.
 The fire rings are portable wheel rims and are available as requested.
 Firewood is available for purchase.
 Several sites are provided with power hookup for 30 and 50 amp services.
 The campground is mostly used by event campers such as the Bluegrass Festival, the Car Show/Swap Meet, the County Fair, and other local community activities.